syncfusion-content/winui-docs/winui/samples.md

 ![Exploring the Syncfusion WinUI individual control project](Guide-to-run-the-samples-images/exploring-individual-control-project.png)

-* You can also open a standalone executable project (not a lib project) in the Visual Studio which is available under the category name.
+* You can also open a standalone executable project either UWP or desktop (not a lib project) in the Visual Studio which is available under the category name.

  ![Open the standalone WinUI project in Visual Studio](Guide-to-run-the-samples-images/open-standalone-winui-project-in-visual-studio.png)